 I did my PhD in the Cardiff University Brain Research Imaging Centre (CUBRIC) in Cardiff, Wales, UK.
 During my PhD I worked with Dr. David McGonigle to investigate the role of cortical oscillations and baseline neurochemistry (GABA) in shaping the response to tactile stimulation, focusing on brain changes during sensory adaptation.
 We adapted existing behavioral methods to be applied with MEG recordings and developed and optimised the acquisition of GABA-edited MRS for the somatosensory cortex.

-I then moved to Johns Hopkins University in Baltimore, USA, where I predominantly worked with by Prof. Richard Edden and Prof. Stewart Mostofsky, focused on MRS development and the application of MRS and sensory measures in neurodevelopment.
+I then moved to Johns Hopkins University in Baltimore, USA, where I predominantly worked with Prof. Richard Edden and Prof. Stewart Mostofsky, focused on MRS development and the application of MRS and sensory measures in neurodevelopment.
 Most of my work was performed in the F.M.
 Kirby Research Center for Functional Brain Imaging at the Kennedy Krieger Institute.
 I worked, and continue to work, very closely with Dr. Mark Tommerdahl at the University of North Carolina at Chapel Hill.

 At King’s College I work predominantly in applying behavioural and MRI approaches to study sensory processing in neurodevelopmental conditions along the AIMS-2-TRIALS consortium.
 I support MRS acquisition and analysis at multiple sites world-wide.
 I am co-module lead in Research Methods and statistics for our MSc in Clinical Neurodevelopmental Sciences and regularly take students for projects.